-"I have heard of him," said I. "A man, I believe, both of parts and piety."
+"I have heard of him," said I. "A man, I believe, both of parts and of piety."

 "That, indeed, he is," cried Sergeant Gredder, warmly.
 "He is a man stern and soldierly to the outer eye, but with the heart of a saint within him.
-I promise you there was little need of the strappado in his regiment, for there was not a man who did not fear the look of sorrow in his colonel's eyes far more than he did the provost marshal."
+I prompado in his regiment, for there was not a man who did not fear the look of sorrow in his colonel's eyes far more than he did the provost marshal."

-During the whole of our long ride I found the worthy sergeant a true follower of the excellent Colonel Mackay, for he proved to be a man of more. than ordinary intelligence, and of serious and thoughtful habit, as to the two troopers, they rode on either side of me as silent as statues, for the common dragoons of those days could but talk of wine and women, and were helpless and speechless when aught else was to the fore.
-When we at last rode into the little village of Gommatch, which overlooks the plain of Sedgemoor, it was with regret on each side that I bade my guardian adieu.
+During the whole of our long ride I found the worthy sergeant a true follower of the excellent Colonel Mackay, for he proved to be a man of more than ordinary intelligence, and of serious and thoughtful As to the two troopers, they rode habit. on either side of me as silent as statues, for the common dragoons of those days could but talk of wine and women, and were helpless and speechless when aught else was to the fore.
+When we at last rode man who would see that no harm befell into the little village of Gommatch, which | him.

+overlooks the plain of Sedgemoor, it was with regret on each side that I bade my guardian adieu.
 As a parting favor I begged him to take charge of Covenant for me, promising to pay a certain sum by the month for his keep, and commissioning him to retain the horse for his own use should I fail to claim him within the year.
-It was a load off my mind when I saw my trusty companion led away staring back at me with questioning eyes, as though unable to understand the separation.
-Come what might, I knew now that he was in the keeping of a good man who would see that no harm befell him.
+It was a load off my mind when I saw my trusty companion led away, staring back at me with questioning eyes, as though unable to understand the separation.
+Come what might, I knew now that he was in the keeping of a good